-In this article, I will share two excellent lemongrass recipes that are suitable for all hair types and help deal with common scalp issues such as eczema, itchy scalp and psoriasis among others.
+In this article, I will share two excellent lemongrass recipes for hair that help deal with common scalp issues such as eczema, itchy scalp, and psoriasis among others.

 Some species of lemongrass are also cultivated as medicinal herbs.
 Lemongrass is also great for hair treatments, mainly for resolving scalp issues and strengthening hair strands.